 -

-DevSecOps in FS: Automate, Delegate, or Burn Out?
+DevSecOps in Financial Services: Automate, Delegate, or Burn Out?

 - Which pipeline controls are best enforced through policy-as-code?